The Emirates Group: Growth

 Emirates took in revenues of $643.4 million in the year ending 30 March 1994.
 The airline had 4,000 employees and carried two million passengers a year between 34 destinations with a fleet of 18 Airbus aircraft.
 In spite of the large capital expenditures, the Dubai government had laid out only $50 million since the airline's inception.
 In October 1995, the Emirates Group launched Mercator an IT company.

 A total of 92 air carriers were flying to Dubai Airport and Emirates faced intense competition at its home base.
-It carried about three million passengers a year to Dubai International Airport in the mid-1990s.
+It carried about three million passengers a year to Dubai in the mid-1990s.
 Emirates continued to expand during the late 1990s.
 The growing cargo business accounted for 16 percent of the airline's total revenues.
 By 1995, it has a fleet flying to 34 locations in the Middle East, Far East and Europe.
 Emirates also opened its own Flight Training Centre in 1995, and in 2017, its own Flight Training Academy.

 In 1997, Emirates was flying a dedicated freighter to Amsterdam, a point not on its network of passenger routes, in cooperation with KLM.
 It carried about three million passengers during the year.
-The same year, Emirates made a $2 billion order for 16 Airbus A330-200s, and carried over three million passengers and 150,000 tonnes of cargo.
+The same year, Emirates made a $2 billion order for 16 Airbus Airbus A330-200s, and carried over three million passengers and 150,000 tonnes of cargo.
 The airline also took delivery of six Boeing 777-200s, giving it new long-haul capabilities.